sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

 1. Make sure you've opened the **incident-management** folder in VS Code.

+2. Navigate to the **.gitignore** file in your project's root folder and replace the contents of the file with the following code snippet:

+    ```
+    node_modules/
+    package-lock.json
+    gen/

+    *.mtar
+    mta_archives/
+    mta.yaml
+    ```

+    > If **.gitignore** doesn't exist, create it and paste the code snippet above in the newly-created file.

 1. In VS Code, navigate to **Source Control** on the left and choose **Initialize Repository**.

     <!-- border; size:540px --> ![Initialize repository](./initialize-repo.png)